 Get enough fat soluble vitamins:

-- Vitamin D: Animal blood, beef fat, duck eggs, oily fish, cod liver oil, and raw milk.
+- Vitamin D: Animal blood, beef fat, duck eggs, oily fish, and raw milk (not from supplements).

 - Vitamin K2 (activator X according to Weston Price): Aged cheeses, grass- fed butter, high vitamin butter oil.